marcoloco23/Mentor/README.md

 ---

-Mentor is a conversational AI that **remembers what matters** and guides you with direct, no‑fluff advice.
-Think of it as a seasoned mentor who interviews you, learns your goals, and asks sharp follow‑up questions to accelerate your growth.
+Ted is a conversational AI that **remembers what matters** and supports you with playful, honest, and sometimes cheeky advice.
+Think of Ted as your loyal best friend—always there to make you laugh, help you grow, and get you through anything.

 ---

 ## ✨ Features

-- **Long-term relationship:** Builds an evolving knowledge base about *you*: your goals, preferences, and past decisions.
+- **Lifelong friendship:** Builds an evolving knowledge base about *you*: your stories, quirks, and dreams.
-- **Socratic guidance:** Asks questions that surface blind spots and spark self-reflection.
+- **Playful honesty:** Gives you the real talk, but with warmth and wit—never boring, always on your side.
-- **Actionable insight:** Each answer is concise, specific, and backed by context—not generic self-help jargon.
+- **Actionable support:** Each answer is concise, specific, and tailored to you—not generic self-help.
 - **Privacy & control:** All memories live in a dedicated memory layer (Mem0).
 You can inspect, export, or delete them at any time.
 - **Pluggable LLM:** Uses OpenAI GPT-4.1 by default, but is easily extensible.
 - **Modern UI:** Streamlit-based, with token streaming for a responsive chat experience.